Tips for Measuring Software Developer Productivity

 Satisfaction

-Developers are like your regular employees.
-They need encouragement to stay motivated to perform more work, show eagerness to improve, and enhance their skills for better team outcomes.
+Like other employees, developers need encouragement to stay motivated to perform more work, show eagerness to improve, and enhance their skills for better team outcomes.
 A good working environment and culture result in developers' satisfaction and, thus, higher productivity.

 Performance

-Thus, to evaluate the developer's performance, you must focus on business- and developer-specific outcomes.
+The performance of a developer is the result of their input.
+It’s difficult to correlate a developer’s performance to business outcomes, especially in larger organizations.
+To evaluate the developer's performance, you must focus on business- and developer-specific outcomes.

 • Developer-specific outcomes: These include the absence of bugs, quality, reliability, and overall service health.